AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 ### `--no-clone-parent`

-Do not clone the parent environment&apos;s data
+Do not clone the parent environment's data

 -  Default: `false`
 -  Does not accept a value